Reselling Information: Examples

 \subsection{No Resale: A Benchmark}

 First, consider the setting depicted in \autoref{Figure-Isolation}: each buyer can buy information from the seller but cannot resell information to the other buyer.
-The setting is therefore of two separate bilateral bargaining interactions and in each interaction, the Nash Bargaining price $p$ is that which divides the gains from trade equally between the buyer and seller.
-These gains from trade are dynamic: the total gain from trade is the difference between the joint surplus from trading today and waiting for the next opportunity to do so.
-Therefore, the price solves
+The benchmark therefore corresponds to two separate bilateral bargaining games.
+In each game, the symmetric Nash Bargaining price evenly splits the gains from trade between the buyer and seller.
+These gains are dynamic: the gain from trade is the gap between the joint surplus from trading today and from waiting for the next opportunity.
+Hence, the price solves